JOHANNESBURG AIRPORT (JNB) INFORMATION

 O.R Tambo International Airport is a hub for the airline carriers of 1Time, Airlink, Interair South Africa, South African Airways, South African Express, Mango and Kulula.com.
 These airline companies fly to many regional cities, such as Cape Town, Durban, Port Elizabeth, George and East London, and to many international destinations as well, such as London-Heathrow, Mauritius, Washington-Dulles, Hong Kong, New York-JFK, Munich and Frankfurt.
 Some other destinations served by South African Airways include Harare, Luanda, Lusaka, Nairobi, Victoria Falls, Windhoek, Maputo and Dar es Salaam.
 British Airways, KLM, Air Mauritius, Lufthansa, Qatar Airways, Virgin Atlantic Airways and Air Botswana are other airline carriers in operation from O.R Tambo Airport.
 Johannesburg’s airport is also important in terms of cargo traffic, and is served by the companies of Atlas Air, Cargolux, El Al Cargo, Emirates SkyCargo, FedEx Express, KLM Cargo, Lufthansa Cargo, Safair, Saudi Arabian Airlines, Singapore Airlines Cargo and Martinair Cargo for cargo transport purposes.

 International passengers are handled from Terminal A1 and A2, and the Central Terminal is now referred to as Terminal A3.
-The new international pier has nine airside contact stands, and four of these are dedicated to the Airbus A380 aircrafts.
+The new international pier has nine airside contact stands, and four of these are dedicated to the Airbus A380 aircraft.
 Future expansion for O.R Tambo Airport includes a second terminal between the two runways, that is due for completion by the year 2012.
 This terminal will have is own area of a variety of facilities, and its own international and domestic check-in facilities.
-The airport is currently able to handle 28 million passengers, and is expected to be serving approximately 24 million people by 2015.
+The airport is currently able to handle 28 million passengers, and served approximately 21 million people in 2018.

 The headquarters of South African Airways is located in Airways Park, which is another building on the airport site.
 This building was completed and in use by March 1997.
 The airport buildings are reasonably easy to access from Johannesburg’s road network.
 The airport is situated on the R24 Airport Freeway, which is connected to the N3 Eastern Bypass and the R21 highway.
 The R24 actually passes through the airport site, separating the terminals from the parking areas.